Kazmirchuk/nats-tcl/KvAPI.md

 # Key-Value API

 NATS server implements a Key-Value storage on top of JetStream streams.
 A specific KV bucket is accessed using the `nats::key_value` TclOO object.
 Do not create it directly - instead, call the [bind_kv_bucket](JsAPI.md#js-bind_kv_bucket-bucket) or [create_kv_bucket](JsAPI.md#js-create_kv_bucket-bucket--option-value) method of your `nats::jet_stream`.
-KV management functions to create & delete buckets are available in `nats::jet_stream`, but documented here for cohesion.
+KV management functions are available in `nats::jet_stream`, but they are documented here for cohesion.

 Please refer to the [official documentation](https://docs.nats.io/nats-concepts/jetstream/key-value-store) for the description of general concepts and to [ADR-8](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-8.md) for implementation details.